farvardin/garvuino/doc/garvuino_manual.md

 Use the examples/test_nano/test_nano.in sketch.

+#### Auduino

-The Auduino is a project for using granular synthesis with 5 potentiometers, you'll have to connect PIN3 from the arduino to the AY>L audio output (see the sketch for more informations).
+The Auduino is a project for using granular synthesis with 5 potentiometers, you'll have to connect PIN3 from the arduino to the AY>L audio output (read the sketch header for more informations).

+#### "The Synth"

+"The Synth" is a project for using Arduino as a monophonic wavetables synth.
+It's lightweight and easy to hack.

+You'll have to connect PIN3 from the arduino to the AY>L audio output (read the sketch header for more informations).

+#### Digital Synth VRA8

+VRA8 is an awesome project with several different monophonic and polyphonic synths for Arduino.

+It's compatible with the Garvuino.
+Get more informations for how to use it on http://risgk.github.io/.

+You'll have to connect PIN6 from the arduino to the AY>L audio output.

 ## Assemble the Garvurino board